scania-digital-design-system/tegel/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 Code Example
-Please create a minimal, reproducible example in an online sandbox (e.g., CodeSandbox, StackBlitz, etc.).
+Please create a minimal, reproducible example in an online sandbox and paste a link to it here.
+We strongly recommend the usage of [Stackblitz](https://stackblitz.com/) as it offers ready-made templates for different frameworks and works great with Tegel.
 Providing code in a sandbox helps us understand and troubleshoot the issue faster.

+Other sandbox tools: CodePen, CodeSandbox

 **Screenshots**
 If applicable, add screenshots to help explain your problem.